Osing people

-The Osing or Using (Osing: Lare Osing; Lare Using) are indigenous ethnic group native to easternmost part of the Java island (especially in Banyuwangi), Indonesia.
+The Osing or Using (Osing: Lare Osing; Lare Using) are a sub-group of Javanese people native to the easternmost part of Java (especially in Banyuwangi), Indonesia.
 They are the descendants of the people of the ancient Kingdom of Blambangan.
-The population of Osing people are approximately 400,000 which concentrated in the Banyuwangi Regency of East Java Province.
+The population of Osing people is approximately 400,000 who are concentrated in the Banyuwangi Regency of East Java Province.